atlant2011/dlang/readme.md

 * Alexandre "TryHard" Leblanc, <alex.cs00 [at] mail [dot] com>, <www.mrtryhard.info>

 Notes:
-[1] Only Windows is supported for the moment
+[1] Only Windows is supported at the moment